-- 1. You will be sent an email which has a link that takes you to the online subject selection platform, Web Preferences.
-Online subject selections begin on Thursday, 17th August 2023. - 2.
-Make sure you are hooked up to a printer when you are ready to input your online selections.
+- You will be sent an email which has a link that takes you to the online subject selection platform, Web Preferences.
+Online subject selections begin on Thursday, 15 August 2024. - Make sure you are hooked up to a printer when you are ready to input your online selections.
 Check the settings BEFORE you log in. - 3.
 Go through the steps outlined in your email.
 You need to choose 5 subjects with 2 reserve choices.
 Your first choice must be Religious Education/Study Line.
 You need to choose your subjects in order of preference, including your reserves. - 4.
 Print out two copies of your Subject Selection Receipt. - 5.
 Make sure that both you and your parents/caregivers sign BOTH Subject Selection Receipts. - 6.
 Check your subject selections on your TCE Planner Tool.
 Print off a copy and staple to one copy of your Subject Selection Receipt. - 7.
-Hand this into your Pastoral Care Teacher by Monday, 21st August 2023. - 8.
-Wait until November to get your booklist (text books, levies and stationery).
-This also states your subject selection confirmation for 2024, check your subjects.
+Hand this into your Pastoral Care Teacher by Monday, 19 August 2024. - 8.
+Wait until November to get your book list (text books, levies and stationery).
+This also states your subject selection confirmation for 2025, check your subjects.
 Remember if there is a clash with your choices on the timetable it will default to your reserve choices.
 Subjects will be withdrawn if a subject fails to attract adequate numbers and your reserves will be allocated.
-Please see the Lead Teacher, Mr Gale, if you wish to make late changes as soon as possible.
-This will ensure booklist changes can take place prior to closure for holidays.
-Year 12 students (2024) may need to change subjects early in 2024 in consideration of receiving TCE results.
+Please see Mr Gale, if you wish to make late changes as soon as possible.
+This will ensure book list changes can take place prior to closure for holidays.
+Year 12 students (2025) may need to change subjects early in 2025 in consideration of receiving TCE results.